Kinovarobotics/kinova-ros/README.md

 ## Supported versions
 The recommended configuration is ROS Indigo with 64 bit Ubuntu 14.04.

-The package may work with other configurations as well but it only tested for the one recommended above.
+The package may work with other configurations as well, but it has only been tested for the one recommended above.

 ## file system
  - kinova_bringup: launch file to start kinova_driver and apply some configurations